rolldabones/AI-GRC-Copilot/README.md

 # AI-GRC-Copilot

-This is the spellbook for the "AI GRC Copilot" custom GPT
+This is the spellbook for the **AI GRC Copilot** custom GPT.

-This is a 𝗦𝗵𝗮𝗿𝗲𝗱 𝗦𝗽𝗲𝗹𝗹𝗯𝗼𝗼𝗸 for AI GRC.
+This is a **𝗦𝗵𝗮𝗿𝗲𝗱 𝗦𝗽𝗲𝗹𝗹𝗯𝗼𝗼𝗸** for AI governance, risk management and compliance (AI GRC).

 These Spellbooks are workflows, prompts and working habits that help you use AI to get real work done and keep it operable and maintainable.

 The AI GRC Copilot helps generate a stack of 30 basic artifacts for use in AI GRC.

 Not everyone needs every item.
 If you are running high-risk AI in a grown-up organization, this is the map.

 Governance is, among other things, a documentation engine that produces decisions and proof.

 If you cannot point to the artifact, the owner, the control and the log, you do not have governance.
 You have hope.